10 investment tips to stay financially fit for long term

 - Get life insurance

 Every earning individual must consider buying life insurance policy that provides host of living benefits.
 Today there are new-age ULIPs available in the market which help investors meet their important life goals such as child’s higher education, worry free retirement, and travel around the globe, purchase dream home etc. besides financial protection.
+You can also get term insurance to secure these goals for your loved ones in case of your untimely death.
 Hence one has fewer worries about finances not just post retirement but also during the working years.

 - Emergency fund